Expat Exchange

 What advice to expats in Todos Santos have about housing?

 "Expats in Todos Santos advise researching the area carefully before committing to any housing arrangement.
 It is important to read reviews from other expats who have lived there before and to also visit in person for a tour of the neighborhood to ensure it is safe and secure.
 It is also prudent to stick with a place that is properly furnished and has adequate utilities for daily living.
-Additionally, expats suggest joining online expat forums to inquire about housing options and get advice from other local expats," said one expat living in Todos Santos.
+Additionally, expats suggest joining online expat forums to inquire about housing options and get advice from other local expats," said an expat in Todos Santos.

 What are medical services in Todos Santos like?